 A landlord must give proper notice before terminating a tenancy.

-Either party has the right of appeal to the circuit court within ten days after judgment is rendered by the district court.
-If judgment is for landlord and tenant appeals, tenant may stay in the dwelling until the appeals court reaches its decision if tenant: a) files an affidavit with the district court that the appeal is not for the purpose of delaying the eviction; and b) files sufficient bond with one or more securities, with the condition that he will diligently prosecute the appeal and will pay all rent in arrears, all costs in the case, and all loss or damage which the landlord may suffer as a result of tenant remaining in possession, including rent during the time of holding over.
+Either party has the right to appeal the district court’s order to the circuit court within ten days of the district court’s decision.
+If judgment is for landlord and the tenant appeals, the tenant may remain in the property until the case is decided by the appellate court.
+For this to happen, the tenant must: a) file an affidavit with the district court explaining that the appeal was not filed only to delay the eviction; and b) file a sufficient bond with one or more securities, with the condition that he will diligently prosecute the appeal and will pay all rent in arrears, all costs in the case, and all loss or damage which the landlord may suffer as a result of tenant remaining in possession, including rent during the time of holding over.

-The appeals court will set a day for the hearing not less than five nor more than fifteen days after application is made.
-Notice must be served on the other party or his counsel at least five days before the hearing.
+The appeals court will then schedule a date for the hearing within five to fifteen days after the appeal is filed.
+Notice must be served on the other party or their counsel within at least five days before the hearing.
 Read the Law: Md.
 Code, Real Prop. § 8-402

-A landlord may take possession of a dwelling unit from a tenant or a tenant holding over if the tenant has abandoned or surrendered possession of the dwelling unit.
+A landlord may take possession of the rented property from a tenant if the tenant has abandoned or surrendered possession of the property.